Decay and production properties of strange double charm pentaquark: Introduction

 A precise calculation of the decay width and production branching ratios of the double-charm pentaquark is thus critical to quantify its production rates in such channels and to guide experimental searches at facilities like LHCb and Belle II.
-In this work, we continue our study by calculating the decay width of the double-charm pentaquark using the QCD sum rule method and estimating its production branching ratios in $\Xi_{bc}$ decays.
+In Ref.~\cite{Yang:2024okq}, we also predicted the masses of possible compact pentaquark states with the same quark content.
+Notably, two compact configurations were found with masses of $4.25 \pm 0.4\;\text{GeV}$, which are close to the mass of the molecular state studied here.
+It is therefore a natural question how their decay widths and production rates compare with those of the molecular configuration.
+However, our calculations for these particular compact interpolating currents show that the sum rules analyses for the coupling constants $g_{P_{ccs}\Xi_{cc}\bar{K}}$ and $g_{P_{ccs}\Omega_{cc}\pi}$ did not exhibit a sufficiently stable Borel platform within a reasonable $M_B^2$ window, leading unreliable predictions of these couplings.
+Since the hadron decay widths and production rates are highly sensitive to the hadronic couplings, it is difficult to provide quantitative estimations for these compact pentaquark states within the framework of three-point QCD sum rules.
+In this work, we focus on the well-behaved molecular configuration to study the decay and production properties of strange double charm pentaquark state.
+We continue our study by calculating the decay width of the double-charm pentaquark using the QCD sum rule method and estimating its production branching ratios in $\Xi_{bc}$ decays.
 This paper is organized as follows: In Sec.~\ref{Sec:QCDSR}, we outline the formalism for computing decay widths within the QCD sum rule approach.
 Sec.~\ref{Sec:Numerical} presents the numerical results for the $J^P=1/2^-$ pentaquark’s decay properties.
 Sec.~\ref{Sec:FSI} discusses its production mechanism via $\Xi_{bc}^+$ decays and estimates detectable branching ratios.
 A brief summary is presented in Sec.~\ref{Sec:Summary}.